 - To provide a security layer

-- When they already exist – can be called from LINQ
+When a Stored Procedure already exists, it can be called from LINQ.

 Do not use Stored Procedure for:

 - Complex Business logic